gkelle/ansible-role-edgeos-firewall/README.md

 `firewall_rules_<zone_name>`: A list containing firewall rules.
 Works the same way as `firewall_rules`, but allows you to use the zone name in the variable.
 Handy for organization and splitting rule sets into multiple yaml files.

+`firewall_add_converse_rulesets`: Creates rule sets that are in the opposite direction if none exist.
+For example, if zones wan and lan exist and there is a rule set for lan-wan, a rule set for wan-lan will be created and it will inherit any rules from `global_firewall_settings`.
+(Default: `False`)

+`firewall_add_converse_rulesets_v6`: Creates ipv6 rule sets that are in the opposite direction if none exist.
+For example, if zones wan and lan exist and there is a rule set for lan-wan-v6, a rule set for wan-lan-v6 will be created and it will inherit any rules from `global_firewall_settings`.
+(Default: `False`)

 `global_firewall_settings`: A list of settings that get applied to all firewall rule sets and firewall rules.
 (Default: empty list)

 Example: